 - Report any suspicion of a Private Fostering Arrangement to Social Care.
 Private fostering is when a child under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent or a close relative.
 This is a private arrangement made between a parent and a 'carer' without the knowledge of the local authority, for 28 days or more.
 A close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and step-parents; it does not include great-aunts or uncles, great grandparents or cousins.
 Parents and private foster carers both have a legal duty to inform the relevant local authority at least six weeks before the arrangement is due to start; not to do so is a criminal offence.
 Whilst most privately fostered children are appropriately supported and looked after, we understand that they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
-In some cases, privately fostered children are affected by abuse and neglect, or may be involved in trafficking, child sexual exploitation or modern-day slavery.
+In some cases, privately fostered children are affected by abuse, neglect or exploitation, or may be involved in trafficking, child sexual exploitation or modern-day slavery.
 Staff know that they should notify the DSLs if they become aware of private fostering arrangements.
 The DSLs will then speak to the family involved to check that they are aware of their duty to inform the local authority.
-On admission to the school, one of the DSLs who is also the Pastoral Care and Admissions Manager will take steps to verify the relationship of the adults to the child who is being registered. - ∞ Initiate the Common Assessment Framework (CAF) process if: - staff concerns are raised around the progress of a pupil in terms of their health, welfare, behaviour, learning or any other aspect of their wellbeing. - pupil/parent make a request for extra support. - Ensure that they are provided with sufficient time to liaise with each other regularly in order to discuss safeguarding issues.
+On admission to the school, one of the DSLs who is also the Pastoral Care and Admissions Manager will take steps to verify the relationship of the adults to the child who is being registered. - ∞ Initiate the Common Assessment Framework (CAF) or Early Help process if: - staff concerns are raised around the progress of a pupil in terms of their health, welfare, behaviour, learning or any other aspect of their wellbeing. - pupil/parent make a request for extra support. - a child is frequently missing/goes missing from education, home or care - has experienced multiple suspensions and is at risk of being permanently excluded from school - has a parent or carer in custody or is affected by parental offending - ∞ Ensure that they are provided with sufficient time to liaise with each other regularly in order to discuss safeguarding issues.